Portland-Bit-Devs/Portland.BitDevs/meetings/23_11_28/README.md

 ### Requests
 - Think about ideas for a physical project for the Portland.BitDevs, *Ex.
 A vending machine*
-- A front end developer to manage and style the Portland.Bitdevs Upgrade website desgined to replace the Meetup forward that currently exists.
+- Artist / Graphic designed to help with branding and web applications.

 ### Schedule
 - **6:30 - 7:00pm:** Arrive, socialize, and grab some food.